csnazell/plant-model/docs/models/clock/clock-model.md

 # -- tracing: disabled
 function (d::Clock.Dynamics{<: Parameters})(
-		 # array of next values to be calculated
+		 # array of time derivatives to be calculated
         du,
-        # array of previously calculated values
+        # array of the current values of the state variables of the system
         u,
         # call parameters: Environment.State @ time point
         envState::Environment.State,